Russian forces close in on Ukrainian capital Kyiv and bombard port city of Mariupol

 Across Ukraine, those brave enough to step outside find their cities mutilated.

-The contested eastern city of Volnovakha is now in the teeth of Russian separatists, brandishing a trademark Z to show loyalty to Russian President Vladimir Putin.
+The contested eastern city of Volnovakha is now in the teeth of Russian separatists, brandishing a trademark Z to show loyalty to Putin.

+The international community has assessed with low confidence that between 2,000 and 4,000 Russian soldiers have died in action, while U.S. defense officials estimate, also with low confidence, the number to be somewhere closer to 5,000 or 6,000.
+Russia has not made its official death toll public.

 for more features.